Kushal997-das/Project-Guidance/Web Development/Basic/Cubic_Equation_Solver/readme.md

 # Cubic Equation Calculator

-A Calculator used to calculate Third degree equations.
+A Calculator used to calculate Third degree equations and print out the 3 roots by providing a,b,c,d values (ax^3 + bx^2 + cx + d = 0)

 ## Functionalities :-